 We have programs and staff to ensure people from a wide range of backgrounds and life experiences have the opportunity to experience a great learning experience at Swinburne.
 These include:

-- AccessAbility Advisers at each campus to determine your support needs and clarify the information that should be passed on to academic staff
+- AccessAbility Advisers for students living with a disability, medical condition, mental illness or primary carer responsibilities.
+Advisers are located at each campus to negotiate your support needs and clarify the information that should be passed on to academic and teaching staff

 - scholarships and grants to assist with living and study expenses both on campus and overseas